 Details: The Old Bull & Bush, N End Way, Hampstead, NW3 7HE | Open Mon-Sat 11am-11pm and Sun 11am-10:30pm | Find out more

 HOW TO GET TO HAMPSTEAD HEATH

-It’s large, it’s green, and it’s somewhere North.
-For most of us, that’s about the best attempt at directions to the Heath we can make.
-Citymapper isn’t much more helpful, sticking its final destination as right in the middle.
-Your best bet is generally to pick a quadrant to explore, head to the tube and follow the signs.
+It’s large, it’s green, and it’s somewhere in North London.
+For most of us, that’s about the best attempt at directions to Hampstead Heath we can make.
+Citymapper isn’t much more helpful, sticking its final destination as somewhere “right in the middle”.
+Your best bet is generally to pick a quadrant to explore, head to one of the tube stations listed below and follow the signs.
 So, for all your navigational needs here are the many stations you’ll need for the many points of interest: